serega-sergei/helloworld/README.md

 Install Java

 # To Execute
-In the terminal go to the root folder of your project and compile/run the project with java:
+In the terminal go to the root folder of the project and compile/run the project with java:

 ```
 javac src/HelloWorld.java